The best office chairs for 2021

-Despite sitting most of the workday, I've never thought much about office chairs.
-Before quarantine started last March, I spent most of my work hours at the CNET Smart Home, an actual house where we test security cameras, smart speakers and other products.
-I filed stories not from a traditional office chair, but from upright dining room chairs, cushioned sofas and butt-numbing patio furniture.
-A comfortable chair specifically to work from just wasn't on my radar.
+I spend most of each day seated, but office chairs haven't crossed my mind too much.
+Before last March, I spent most of my work hours at the CNET Smart Home, an actual house where we test security cameras, smart speakers and other products.
+I filed stories from upright dining room chairs, cushioned sofas and butt-numbing patio furniture -- anything but a comfortable chair specifically to work from, which just wasn't on my radar.

 I've mainly stuck with my Smart Home method for the 10 months I've been working from my own home.
 Some days, I write from a sofa; other days, I sit in a rocking chair on the front porch.
 No two days are the same and I'm slowly realizing it's terrible for my back and my posture.
 My husband's been working from home too, at a desk we rarely used before the pandemic.
 As it turns out, the no-padded seat cushion, no-back-support office chair we use with that desk isn't working out well for him, either.